kubernetes/website/content/en/blog/_posts/2023-05-18-seccomp-profiles-edge.md

 [crun][crun]) in order to be able to run a container.
 This means that `spoc` can be used to record seccomp profiles which then can be containerized directly.
-This behavior can be disabled in `spoc` by using the `--no-base-syscalls`/`-n` or customized via the `--base-syscalls`/`-b` command line flags This can be helpful in cases where different OCI runtimes other than crun and runc are used, or if I just want to record the seccomp profile for the application and stack it with another [base profile][base].
+This behavior can be disabled in `spoc` by using the `--no-base-syscalls`/`-n` or customized via the `--base-syscalls`/`-b` command line flags.
+This can be helpful in cases where different OCI runtimes other than crun and runc are used, or if I just want to record the seccomp profile for the application and stack it with another [base profile][base].